rtlabs-com/p-net/doc/network_topology_detection.rst

    snmpget -v1 -c public 192.168.0.50 1.3.6.1.2.1.1.4.0
    snmpset -v1 -c private 192.168.0.50 1.3.6.1.2.1.1.4.0 s "My new sys contact"

-If you enable debug logging in the p-net stack, the two last commands will cause entries in the p-net log.
+If you enable debug logging in the P-Net stack, the two last commands will cause entries in the P-Net log.

 This will only be answered if the agent is Profinet-enabled::